mcharafeddinedev/QuantumTether/README.md

 # Quantum Tether

-An infinite 2D side-scrolling grappling hook game built in Unity 6 for the TX Game Jam.
+An infinite 2D side-scrolling grappling hook game built in Unity 6 for the TX Game Jam 2025 (EGaDS).
 Swing through procedurally generated levels in a race against time.

 ## About This Project